-The Madison Museum of Contemporary Art has organized Joel Shapiro: The Bronzes, an ambitious exhibition that seeks to connect broad audiences with one of the most influential sculptors working today.
-This major project will survey 15 of Shapiro's bronze sculptures from 1983 to 2015.
+The Madison Museum of Contemporary Art has organized Joel Shapiro: The Bronzes, an ambitious exhibition that connects broad audiences with one of the most influential sculptors working today.
+This major project will survey 16 of Shapiro's bronze sculptures from 1983 to 2015.
 The exhibition will occupy more than 8,000 square feet in MMoCA’s main galleries—the only venue where this exhibition can be seen.

-This exhibition provides an opportunity to introduce Shapiro’s work to a new generation of artists, students, and museumgoers.
-Joel Shapiro: The Bronzes will be on view at MMoCA from September 23, 2018-January 13, 2019 (date tentative).
+This exhibition introduces Shapiro’s work to a new generation of artists, students, and museum-goers.
+Joel Shapiro: The Bronzes will be on view at MMoCA from September 23, 2018 through January 13, 2019.
 The exhibition features bronze sculptures that vary in size, including several large-scale works that are rarely seen indoors.
 Through bold geometric form, Shapiro's works explore the permeable boundary between abstraction and figuration.
 Shapiro's gravity-defying geometric constructions are suggestive of bodies in motion or holding dynamic poses.

-To fully document Joel Shapiro: The Bronzes, MMoCA will publish a substantial and richly illustrated hardbound catalogue of the same title.
+To fully document Joel Shapiro: The Bronzes, MMoCA will publish a richly illustrated, hardbound catalogue of the same title.
 It will contain a foreword by the exhibition’s curator and MMoCA director, Stephen Fleischman.
-The publication will also contain a major essay by the art historian and scholar, Peter Boswell.
+The publication will also contain a major essay by art historian and scholar Peter Boswell.